Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 - Pain unrelated to sexual activity

-If you experience any alarming symptoms beyond mild discomfort after abstaining from ejaculation, seek medical care immediately.
+If you experience any alarming symptoms beyond mild discomfort after abstaining from ejaculation, seek medical care promptly.
+Testicular pain is one of those symptoms where it is better to be cautious, especially if the pain is severe, sudden, or does not improve.

 The Science Behind Sexual Arousal Without Release

-Sexual arousal engages multiple physiological pathways involving nerves, hormones, and blood vessels.
-When stimulation occurs but ejaculation doesn’t follow, several processes contribute to testicular discomfort.
+Sexual arousal engages multiple physiological pathways involving nerves, hormones, muscles, and blood vessels.
+When stimulation occurs but ejaculation doesn’t follow, several normal body processes may contribute to temporary testicular discomfort.

 During arousal: